nmalamug/GeneticTrussAlgorithm/README.md

 # Genetic Truss Optimizer
 ## 1. Welcome!
-Welcome to the genetic truss optimizer.
+Welcome to the Genetic Truss Optimizer.
 This is a MATLAB application that automatically generates an optimized truss based on initial conditions that you specify, such as pin, roller, and load placement.
 ## 2. How To Use

 ## 3. Analysis